 After completing your registration, you will receive a confirmation email with additional event details and start location.
 If you don't see it, check your junk mail folder.

-After you complete your registration, you will receive a confirmation email with additional event details and start location.
+After you complete the WWO registration, you will receive a confirmation email with additional information.
+If you do not see the confirmation, please check your junk folder.

 © 2023 Washington Women Outdoors.
 All Rights Reserved.